 Unwanted rodents in your attic, basement, or other storage space.
 When cold weather arrives, rodents are looking for a nice warm place to spend the winter.

 • Blown fuse.
 Have you seen spare fuses attached to your lights?
 Have you ever wondered what they’re for or where they go?
 If your lights go out after plugging them in, it may be because you’ve strung too many together and blown a fuse.
 Each plug that goes into the outlet has a small sliding door.
-If you gently pry it open, you may see a fuse that’s black, or the glass may be broken.
+If you gently pry it open, you may see a black fuse or broken glass.
 This means it’s time to replace it.
 Once you do that, the lights should go on.
-However, I’d suggest unplugging some of the light sets so this doesn’t happen again.
+However, I’d suggest unplugging some light sets so this doesn’t happen again.

 If you’re going to replace your incandescent lights with LED lights, here are some things to keep in mind: